benmneb/vomad.life/content/chiang-mai-food.md

 The Free Bird Cafe is a brightly coloured NGO cafe located on the north side of the border of the Old Town.
 They serve coffee, smoothies and fruit shakes, grilled sandwiches, hummus, salads, and Thai food.

-<prominent-img src="chiang-mai-food/freebird" caption="The spirit of this charitable cafe is encapsulated in their saying, &quot;No one is free while others are oppressed.&quot; Which could stand strong as a slogan for just any vegan cafe... but even more so considering why the Free Bird Cafe exists."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/freebird" caption="The spirit of this charitable cafe is encapsulated in their saying, &quot;No one is free while others are oppressed.&quot; Which could stand strong as a slogan for just any vegan cafe... but even more so considering why the Free Bird Cafe exists."></prominent-img>

 Aside from running the cafe, all of the money you spend here goes directly to The Thai Freedom House, a language and arts community centre for hill tribe and refugee families from Burma.